-The changing demographic of our state requires us to do better.
+The changing demographics of our state requires us to do better.
 We cannot rest on our accomplishments.
 The economy of the future will require us to produce more with fewer people.
 We will need to innovate.
 We will need to work hard.
 We will need to demand high levels of productivity and efficiency in both the private and public sectors.

 We want people to choose to live in Wisconsin.
 One way we compete for residents is to keep Wisconsin affordable.

 Do our seniors have a financial incentive to become residents of states like Florida, Tennessee or Texas where there are no taxes on income?
 Does our tax policy encourage young entrepreneurs and inventors to relocate out-of-state?
 Do we have more government than we need?

 These are important questions that we need to keep on the top of our policy agenda.

 Everyone wants great roads, but at what cost?
 Our transportation spending needs to be viewed historically on a per capita basis to make sure our spending is both efficient and effective.
 Until we get policymakers looking at the right metric, we will not have a solution to the transportation funding question.